“Good Nutrition” Section Overview

 At that time, I switched to a vegan diet, and my asthma symptoms have almost disappeared.
 In addition, the excess mucus and constant clearing of my throat disappeared, so much so that friends would remark “You’re not clearing your throat all the time like you used to”.

-In being totally-honest with you, I have to admit that there are some nutrients that you may need to watch if you are on a plant-based diet.
-They are protein, calcium, iron and vitamin B12.
-Here’s a short article on this:
+In being totally-honest with you, I have to admit that there are some nutrients that you must watch if you are on a plant-based diet.
+They are protein, calcium, Vitamin B12, Vitamin D, DHA and EPA, Iodine, Vitamin K2 and Zinc .

 Having gotten that out of the way, I do want to say that more and more people are eating a plant-based diet.
 And yet, they are still a very small portion of the population.
 The question is, to you just want to follow the herd, or if you see a good reason to make a change, will you do it?